awsdocs/amazon-redshift-management-guide/doc_source/configure-odbc-connection.md

 In Microsoft Windows, you typically set driver options when you configure a data source name \(DSN\)\.
 You can also set driver options in the connection string when you connect programmatically, or by adding or changing registry keys in `HKEY_LOCAL_MACHINE\SOFTWARE\ODBC\ODBC.INI\your_DSN`\.
 For more information about configuring a DSN, see [Install and configure the Amazon Redshift ODBC driver on Microsoft Windows](#install-odbc-driver-windows)\.
 For an example of setting driver options in a connection string, see [Connect to your cluster programmatically](connecting-in-code.md)\.

-In Linux and macOS X, you set driver configuration options in your `odbc.ini` and `amazon.redshiftodbc.ini` files, as described in [Configure the ODBC driver on Linux and macOS X operating systems](#odbc-driver-configure-linux-mac)\.
+In Linux and macOS X, you set driver configuration options in your `odbc.ini` and `amazon.redshiftodbc.ini` files, as described in [Use an ODBC driver manager to configure the driver on Linux and macOS X operating systems](#odbc-driver-configure-linux-mac)\.
 Configuration options set in an `amazon.redshiftodbc.ini` file apply to all connections\.
 In contrast, configuration options set in an `odbc.ini` file are specific to a connection\.
 Configuration options set in `odbc.ini` take precedence over configuration options set in `amazon.redshiftodbc.ini`\.

 For information about how to set up ODBC driver configuration options, see [Amazon Redshift ODBC driver installation and configuration guide](https://s3.amazonaws.com/redshift-downloads/drivers/odbc/1.4.27.1000/Amazon+Redshift+ODBC+Driver+Install+Guide.pdf)\.